slynn1324/ResticMenuBar/README.md

 Alternatively, I've just setup cron to run a backup script -- like I do on my Linux machines -- but it doesn't give good visualization without external monitoring, and requires you to grant permissions to `cron` which also feels weird.

+## Install

+I'm not going to package this and release binaries, as I do not have an Apple Developer subscription to sign or release proper binaries.
+Clone the project, open it in xcode, and build your own release bundle.
+Change it up to customize what it does while you're at it... it's one source file.

 ## Setup

 On first launch, the application will create the folder ~/Library/Application Support/ResticMenuBar.
 The folder can be opened via the menu item.